fasrc/helmod/doc/README.md

 ## Finish the spec file

+Re-open the spec file for editing:

+	$EDITOR "$NAME-$VERSION-$RELEASE".spec

-Re-open the spec file for editing and, based upon the output in the previous step, write what goes in `modulefile.lua`.
+and, based upon the output in the previous step, write what goes in `modulefile.lua`.
 Some common things are already there as comments (`--` delimits a comment in lua).